How Do I Take Potassium and Magnesium Supplements?

 Other Guidelines for Taking Potassium and Magnesium

-Keep all appointments with your doctor and the lab so that your response to the drug can be monitored.
+Keep all appointments with your doctor and the lab so that they can see how you're responding to the supplements.
+Blood tests might be done to help monitor the level and decide on the dose.